mkaszubowski/reefpoints/source/posts/2016-04-26-choosing-strategy-design-partner.md

 ![Mad Men Barbie Dolls](https://i.imgur.com/iHgcgzh.jpg)
 </br>Image Credit: [AMC](http://www.amc.com/shows/mad-men/extras/mad-men-barbie-dolls#/1)

 You're interviewing candidates for an opening on your team.
 You're torn between two finalists.
 Each has deep skills and experience, comes with solid references, and would increase diversity.
 In a subjective or objective evaluation, they'd be equal.

 How can you make such an important decision, without resorting to a coin flip?
-It comes down not only to _what they know_, but _who they are_.

 Choosing a partner for strategy and design of web applications is a lot like hiring that new team member.
 Every agency you'll meet will tell you about their services and "The Process."
 They’ll share a cloud of client logos and case studies with slick creative and impressive results.
 Their offices will be way more hip than yours.
 You’ll be shown a photo of a designer pointing to a wall covered with hundreds of Post-Its™.

- With every agency pitching what feels like the same experience and capabilities, _how do you choose_?
+With every agency pitching what can feel like the same experience and capabilities, how do you choose?

+For both that new hire and the agency, it comes down to not only _what they know_, but _who they are_.

 >"A gossip talks about other people.
 A bore talks about himself.
 A brilliant conversationalist talks to you about yourself."</br></br>—Unknown